 Applications of Etched Copper:

-Almost anywhere that there is an electrical circuit path on a printed circuit board, within an electrical component, such as a connector or as a transitional device between circuit boards.
-Examples:
+Copper is used in almost anywhere that there is an electrical circuit path on a printed circuit board, within an electrical component, such as a connector, or as a transitional device between circuit boards, including:

 - Electrical contacts, pins, terminals, and connectors